 In BOOKSMART, it's the last day of high school for best friends Molly (Beanie Feldstein) and Amy (Kaitlyn Dever).
-They've spent the last four years working hard and preparing themselves for bright futures at the colleges of their choices.
-Then, shockingly, Molly discovers that many of their classmates -- who've spent their high school years having fun and partying -- have also been accepted into either top colleges or landed first-class jobs.
+They've spent the last four years working hard and preparing themselves for bright futures at the colleges of their choice.
+Then, shockingly, Molly discovers that many of their classmates -- who've spent their high school years having fun and partying -- have also been accepted into top colleges or have landed first-class jobs.
 Molly decides that, since she and Amy have missed out, they need to go to the biggest year-end party there is.
 The downside is that they don't actually know where it is.
-As they go looking, they wind up at a yacht party, a drama-club party, in a cab with their principal, and having more misadventures.
+As they go looking, they wind up at a yacht party, at a drama club party, in a cab with their principal, and having more misadventures.
 But before the end of the night, they'll find even more than they were looking for.

 Is it any good?

 This wise, funny, compassionate high school comedy succeeds wildly on almost all counts, thanks to its strong, lovable characters and fresh, bracing approach.
 The feature directing debut by Olivia Wilde, Booksmart recalls nothing less than John Hughes' classic 1980s movies -- especially Sixteen Candles and Ferris Bueller's Day Off -- but without any of their dated, now-cringe-inducing moments.
-Ironically, through, Booksmart's only flaw is inherited from those movies, in that the adult characters (played by Lisa Kudrow, Will Forte, and Jason Sudeikis) are shown as clueless or pathetic, although Jessica Williams rights the balance a bit as a cool teacher.
+Ironically, though, Booksmart's only flaw is inherited from those movies, in that the adult characters (played by Lisa Kudrow, Will Forte, and Jason Sudeikis) are shown as clueless or pathetic, although Jessica Williams rights the balance a bit as a cool teacher.

 Booksmart has a modern-day, open-minded take on race and gender identification, and no character is stereotyped.
 While characters have crushes, the movie's goal isn't romance but rather the complexities of friendship and of life itself (control and chaos).
-Wilde's achievement could have been mainly character-based and dialogue heavy, but her work behind the camera is dynamic, exciting, and alive, incorporating musical numbers, singing and dancing, stop-motion animation, and some bravura camera moves and editing.
+Wilde's achievement could have been mainly character-based and dialogue-heavy, but her work behind the camera is dynamic, exciting, and alive, incorporating musical numbers, singing and dancing, stop-motion animation, and some bravura camera moves and editing.
 For those currently in high school -- and for anyone who remembers it -- Booksmart has the potential to become a classic of the genre.

 Talk to your kids about ...